chaconlab/IMOD/TUTORIAL.md

 ```
 imode 1aon.pdb -f imodeFIX.fix -o imodeFIXED
 ```
 where the mask file <b>imodeFIX.fix</b> is an ASCII file with four columns.
-The first column is the residue index (beginning with 0), and the rest represents the φ, ψ and χ dihedral angles, respectively.
-In the nucleic acid case, the file will have seven columns instead of four,  to account for the (six) α, β, γ, ε, ζ and χ dihedral angles.</p>
+The first column is the residue index (beginning with 0), and the rest represents the φ, ψ, and χ dihedral angles, respectively.
+In the nucleic acid case, the file will have seven columns instead of four,  to account for the (six) α, β, γ, ε, ζ, and χ dihedral angles.</p>
 <p>A dummy mask (fully mobile) can be obtained using the −−save_fixfile option in iMODE program.
 ```
 >imode 1aon.pdb --save_fixfile -o imodeFIX</div>